supra0/SRRandomizer/README.md

 # SRRandomizer
 Note that this is a **work in progress** and not yet suitable for release.
+The safety of your save files cannot be guaranteed, use this software at your own risk.

 ---
  ## Features